-Dr. Slawson is the B. Lewis Barnett, Jr., Professor of Family Medicine and Director of Information Sciences for the University of Virginia Health System in Charlottesville, Virginia.
-He is the Director of the Faculty Development Fellowship Program for the Department of Family Medicine and holds a joint appointment as Professor in the Department of Public Health Sciences.
+Dr. Slawson is the B. Lewis Barnett, Jr., Professor of Family Medicine at the University of North Carolina, Chapel Hill, and the Chair of the Family Medicine Department of the Atrium Health Care System.
 Drs.
 Slawson and Shaughnessy were awarded the 2002 Society of Teachers of Family Medicine Innovative Program Award for their work together in developing the Information Mastery curriculum.
 Dr. Slawson is a graduate of the University of Michigan School of Medicine and completed his postdoctoral training in Family Medicine at the University of Virginia.

 Dr. Slawson is an honorary professor on the faculty of the University of Hong Kong and an international lecturer in evidenced-based medicine.
-He and Dr. Shaughnessy developed the POEMS ™ [Patient Oriented Evidence that Matters] concept and were co-founders of InfoPOEMs, which they sold to John Wiley and Sons in 2005.
+He and Dr. Shaughnessy developed the POEMS ™ [Patient Oriented Evidence that Matters] concept.

 Allen F. Shaughnessy, PharmD, MMedEd

-Dr. Shaughnessy is Professor of Family Medicine at Tufts University and Associate Director for Faculty Development and Retention at the Tufts Family Medicine Residency at Cambridge Health Alliance.
+Dr. Shaughnessy is Professor of Family Medicine at Tufts University and Associate Director of the Master Teacher Fellowship at the Tufts Family Medicine Residency at Cambridge Health Alliance.
 He teaches the evidence-based medicine courses to medical students, physician assistant students, and family medicine and other residents.
 He has completed a faculty development fellowship and the federal government’s Department of Health and Human Services Primary Care Health Policy Fellowship.
-Dr. Shaughnessy has been active in research and evidence-based medicine, writing over 140 papers in the areas of pharmacology, family practice education, prescription writing, and evidence-informed decision making that have been published in journals such as JAMA, British Medical Journal and American Family Physician.
+Dr. Shaughnessy has been active in research and evidence-based medicine, writing over 180 papers in the areas of pharmacology, family practice education, prescription writing, and evidence-informed decision making that have been published in journals such as JAMA, British Medical Journal and American Family Physician.
 He is the series editor for the American Family Physician’s STEPS series of new drug reviews.
 He has taught evidence-based medicine, information mastery, and evidence-informed decision making throughout the United States and in several countries.

 Neal Maskrey, MD